How to Attract CPG Partners for Your Promotion

 Because game-based promotions are fun, consumers engage for longer.
 Which means you have more opportunities to feature your partner’s products and engage consumers with their brand.

-Game-based promotions can also be very effective for educating consumers about your partner's products.
-Where traditional hit and run sweepstakes merely display products on the splash page, a game-based promotion can have consumers interacting with products and key messaging as part of game play.
+Game-based promotions can also be very effective for educating consumers about your partners’ about products.
+Where traditional hit and run sweepstakes merely display products on their splash page, a game-based promotion can have consumers interacting with products and key messaging as part of game play.
 CPG brands’ll love it!